 - 1/2 cup butter softened

 - 3 cups powdered sugar

-- 1/3 cup whipping cream
+- 1/3 cup heavy whipping cream or heavy cream

 - Add in half of the powdered sugar, mixing well to combine, followed by half the cream, mixing well to combine.
 Repeat with remaining powdered sugar and cream.
 If needed, add more cream, a tsp at a time, for a thinner frosting consistency.